 Three Ways to Welcome Spring in British Columbia’s Fraser Valley

-During the month of April (and maybe some of May) you can make a day of it by walking the tulip path, snacking on delicious Dutch treats (Stroop Waffles, anyone?), snapping the perfect picture at the windmill, and climbing to the top of the viewing platform for a truly panoramic view of tulips and mountains.
+During the month of April (and maybe some of May) you can make a day of it by walking the tulip paths, checking out the new (2024) 2-1/2 acre show garden, snacking on delicious Dutch treats (Stroop Waffles, anyone?) and plenty more.

-This year, Tulips of the Valley has expanded their flower prowess and is now featuring fields of both daffodils and hyacinths.
+The tulip festival also features fields of daffodils and hyacinths.
 When it comes to springtime flowers, the more the merrier, I say!

 Take a Waterfall Walk at Flood Falls, Hope BC